Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: DISCUSSION

 where $\phi_t(x)$ is the flow from $x$.
 It can be shown that differentially positive systems exhibit a similar characteristic to monotone systems through the conal order, namely that

 where $\ulx(t) = \phi_t(\ulx_0)$ and $\olx(t) = \phi_t(\olx_0)$.
 However, this property is not enough to characterize reachable sets on a manifold.
-In the next Example, we explore how the conal order can lose all sense of locality.
+In the next Example, we explore how the conal order can lose any sense of locality.

-\begin{example} [Conal intervals on $\bbS$] There are only two choices of smooth and nonvanishing cone fields on $\bbS$: in each tangent space, choose either the ray pointing counterclockwise or clockwise; for smoothness to hold, all tangent spaces should be the same choice of clockwise or counterclockwise.
-Between any two points on the circle, there is a curve between them in either the clockwise or counterclockwise direction, \emph{i.e.}, one can construct a conal curve between every two points.
-In either cone field, two points are always conally ordered.
-Any conal interval $[\ulx,\olx]_\calK$ therefore represents the entire circle.
+\begin{example} [Conal intervals on $\bbS$] There are only two choices of smooth and nonvanishing cone fields on the circle $\bbS$: in each tangent space, choose either the ray pointing counterclockwise or clockwise; for smoothness to hold, all tangent spaces should be the same choice of clockwise or counterclockwise.
+Between any two points $x,y\in\bbS$ on the circle, there is a curve connecting them in either the clockwise or counterclockwise direction (a conal curve), so in either cone field, $x\cleq_\calK y$ and $y\cleq_\calK x$.
+Any conal interval $[\ulx,\olx]_\calK$ therefore represents the entire circle since every $y\in\bbS$ satisfies $\ulx\cleq_\calK y$ and $y \cleq_\calK \olx$.
 So while~\eqref{eq:diffposreach} holds trivially, it is not helpful for characterizing any real reachable sets on the manifold. \end{example}

-In~\cite{FF-RS:16,CM-RS:18a,CM-RS:18b}, the authors consider infinitesimal properties of the differentially positive system, which subvert the use of the conal interval.
-While the conal order is generally not a global partial order on $\calX$, it is a \emph{local} partial order, in the sense that for every $x\in\calX$, there exists a restriction to an open neighborhood $N_x$ where the conal order partially orders $N_x$~\cite[Proposition 1.13]{JL:89}.
+In~\cite{FF-RS:16,CM-RS:18a,CM-RS:18b}, infinitesimal properties of the differentially positive system are considered, which subvert the use of the conal interval.
+While the conal order is generally not a global partial order on $\calX$, it is a \emph{local} partial order, in the sense that for every $x\in\calX$, there exists a restriction to a neighborhood $N_x$ where the conal order partially orders $N_x$~\cite[Proposition 1.13]{JL:89}.
 This neighborhood is generally hard to find, and there has been some work in understanding the connection between the exponential map and the conal order~\cite{DK-KHN:95}.
-Rather than finding this neighborhood, the tangent interval from Definition~\ref{def:tangentinterval} incurs some extra overapproximation error through the $\textsf{BCH}$ inclusion function, but allows us to simply use the exponential map from the Lie algebra of any Lie group.
+Rather than finding this neighborhood, our formulation incurs some extra overapproximation error through the $\textsf{BCH}$ inclusion function, but allows us to simply use the exponential map from the Lie algebra of any Lie group.